 Professional Practice & Office Procedures

 This course provides an introduction to the profession, focusing on the regulations and legislation that informs Opticianry practice within British Columbia.
-You will discuss your role and responsibilities as a working optician, exploring the Code of Ethics, and learning Standards of Practice for the profession.
-You will also be introduced to the roles and functions of various members of the eye care team, while note-taking, documentation practices, informed consent, and office organization will be discussed.
+You will discuss your role and responsibilities as a working optician, exploring the Code of Ethics, and Standards of Practice for the profession.
+You will also be introduced to the roles and functions of various members of the eye care team, and you discuss note taking, documentation practices, informed consent and office set up.

 Foundations of Optics

-During this course you will turn your theoretical knowledge into real-world practice as you apply your learning in the lab.
-You will become familiar with the instruments, equipment, and tools required for the process of eyeglass dispensing.
-You will learn how to take ocular measurements, manage infection control and aseptic techniques, as well as safe operating procedures, and lens and frame specifications and validation.
-Demonstrating customer services skills through professional communications will be practiced as you conduct assessments, provide client teaching, and document appropriately.
+During this course you will turn your theoretical knowledge into real world practice as you apply your learning in the lab.
+You will become familiar with the instruments, equipment and tools required for the process of eyeglass dispensing.
+You will learn how to take ocular measurements, manage infection control and aseptic techniques, as well as safe operating procedures, lens and frames specifications and validation.
+Demonstrating customer services skills through professional communications will be practiced as you conduct assessments, provide client teaching and document appropriately.

 Eyeglasses Fabrication and Design

 During this course you will learn how to finish eyeglasses through adjustments such as lens edging and tinting as well as how to adjust frames to match the client’s needs and perform minor frame repairs.
 You will also research fashion trends in eyeglasses and discuss how to assist clients in finding their style.

 Following on from the foundational course in Semester I, you will discover how to be an advocate for your clients.
 To help meet the needs of our aging population, you will focus on how to communicate respectfully and appropriately with older adults.